This post is a cheat sheet on how to stock up your kitchen and pantry for a month, in case of emergencies.

 - Shelf Stable Milk– Oat Milk, Almond Milk, Powdered Milk

-- Essential Spices– We have two comprehensive posts on essential Indian spices here and here.
+- Essential Spices– We have two comprehensive posts on essential Indian spices here (part 1) and here (part 2).
 This will help you decide which spices right for you.

 - Cooking Oil (olive oil, avocado oil, mustard oil)